Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add tiled layer/README.md

 ## Additional information

-An ArcGISTiledLayer can also be added to the ArcGISMap as a layer, but it's best practice to use it as a basemap since its purpose is to provide geographical context.
+An ArcGIS tiled layer can also be added to a map as a layer, but it's best practice to use it as a basemap since its purpose is to provide geographical context.
 ArcGIS tiled layers do not support reprojection, query, select, identify, or editing.

 ## Tags